National Homeopathic Hospital: History

 This hospital was incorporated in June, 1881, but for several years had no buildings.
 An effort was made to unite with the Garfield Memorial Hospital, chartered a few months later, with the view of establishing "a grand unsectarian hospital where both systems of medicine could be fairly and openly tried".
 Indeed, paragraph 7 of section 17 in the plans of organization of Garfield Memorial Hospital read as follows: "One ward in the hospital shall be appropriated to the homeopathic treatment for such patients as desire it, and the directors shall provide for that purpose."

 According to Dr. Samuel Clagett Busey, the adoption of this clause against the protest and over the votes of the medical members present, aroused the opposition and open hostility of many of its most conspicuous supporters among the profession at large and threatened for a time not only the success of the enterprise, but, what was even worse, to effect its transfer to the homeopathists."
 The objectionable paragraph was eliminated in May 1883, and in 1884, the board of directors of Garfield Memorial Hospital finally declined to grant to the homeopaths an equal representation on their board.
-In view of the fact that duplication of agencies involved additional cost in the way of overhead charges, it was unfortunate that the proposed union with Garfield Memorial Hospital was not accomplished.
+As duplication of agencies involved additional cost in the way of overhead charges, it was unfortunate that the proposed union with Garfield Memorial Hospital was not accomplished.

 The friends of the National Homeopathic Hospital, having received in the meantime both money and pledges from private sources, appealed to United States Congress in 1884 for recognition of a homeopathic hospital among the charities in the District of Columbia and secured an appropriation of US$15,000 for the purchase or erection of a building.

 The first location of the hospital, in January 1884, was in rented quarters on F Street between Eleventh and Twelfth Streets.
 In October 1884, the hospital was removed to 520 Third Street Northwest, and in January, 1886, the hospital was removed to the corner of Second and N Streets Northwest, erected originally for a brewery and subsequently used as a public school.